Alstrom Syndrome: Symptoms, Causes, Information

 Additional Symptoms of Alstrom Syndrome

-Weight issues, such as being overweight as children, as well as being shorter as adults than family members, are other symptoms of Alstrom syndrome.
-People with the syndrome usually have a similar level of intelligence to family members, although they may experience learning difficulties which are related to either vision or hearing loss.
+Weight issues, such as being overweight as children, as well as being shorter as adults than family members are other symptoms of Alstrom syndrome.
+People with the syndrome usually have a similar level of intelligence to family members, although they may experience learning difficulties related to either vision or hearing loss.
 Additional conditions that can be the result of Alstrom syndrome include curvature of the spine (scoliosis), high blood pressure, thyroid issues, and digestive problems.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.
 Explore Thomas' complete biography for comprehensive insights into his background, expertise, and accomplishments.